-- 166. The County Executive comprises four directorates namely; Administration (executive), Public participation and civic education, the office of the county attorney and service delivery.
+- 169. The County Executive comprises four directorates namely; Administration (executive), Public participation and civic education, the office of the county attorney and service delivery.
 The County Executive provides overall policy and leadership direction in the management of public affairs and coordinates policy formulation, implementation, and monitoring and evaluation.
 In addition, it facilitates enactment of county legislation, oversees all public agencies in the execution of budget and facilitates public service delivery by overseeing and managing the human resource function in the entire public service.
 The sector also mobilizes resources for funding government Programmes at the county levels, oversees prudent financial management and promotes transparency and accountability in use of public resources.
-In addition, it oversees implementation of - 167.
+In addition, it oversees implementation of inter counties relations and links all other sectors to the rest of the counties in Kenya. - 170.
 During the MTEF period 2020/21- 2022/23, the County Executive made some achievements, which include; providing policy direction and guidelines through cabinet meetings to promote efficient and effective service delivery.
 The sector was also involved in the issuance of policy guidelines, statements, circulars, memos and security interventions.
 It further developed County government policies and cabinet papers and drafted bills for submission to the County Assembly for approval.
-Additionally, several cases were arbitrated upon and others were represented in court. - 168.
-The challenges faced during the implementation period 2020/21-2022/23 were; inadequate funding which affected service delivery, weak monitoring and evaluation system and low levels of awareness of the county plans, Acts and policies by the community. - 169.
+Additionally, several cases were arbitrated upon and others were represented in court. - 171.
+The challenges faced during the implementation period 2020/21-2022/23 were; inadequate funding which affected service delivery, weak monitoring and evaluation system and low levels of awareness of the county plans, Acts and policies by the community. - 172.
 In 2024/25 2026/27, MTEF period, the county executive plans to implement two Programmes namely; General administration planning and support services and government advisory services.
 Under these Programmes, the county executive will focus on coordinating departments/sectors to formulate sector plans and policies, table the sector plans and policies before the County Executive Committee and County Assembly, and follow up on implementation.
 The County Executive will also ensure there is effective and efficient service delivery by facilitating the formulation and development of a County Service Charter, coordination of County departments to develop their service charters, and follow up on the implementation of the service charter.
 Additionally, the department will strengthen Inter-County relations by developing inter-County dispute resolution mechanisms and strengthening linkages between County and National Government.
-Further, it will increase employee efficiency through Performance Contracting, provide public legal services and a just, democratic and corrupt free County, promote civic education, public participation in governance, policies formulation enhance and implementation, and have a fully automated M&E system.
+Further, it will increase employee efficiency through Performance Contracting, provide public legal services and a just, democratic and corrupt free County, promote civic education, enhance public participation in governance, policies formulation and implementation, and have a fully automated M&E system.

-170. To implement the planned Programmes, the county executive has been allocated Ksh.504 million, Ksh.529.2 million and Ksh.555.7 million as the recurrent budget in FY 2024/25, FY 2025/26 and FY 2026/27 respectively.
+173. To implement the planned Programmes, the county executive has been allocated Ksh.485 million, Ksh.502.2 million and Ksh.514.8 million as the recurrent budget in FY 2024/25, FY 2025/26 and FY 2026/27 respectively.